 The Mulsanne was recently brought right up-to-date with an infotainment system boasting an eight-inch display and 60GB hard drive, while the rear armrest cleverly houses a control panel for the rear climate-control system.

 Although leg and headroom are very generous in the regular model, the Mulsanne Extended Wheelbase takes rear-seat luxury to new levels.
 Complete with curtains that allow an extra degree of privacy, both reclining rear seats have massage functions and occupants can avail of refreshments thanks to a champagne-glass cabinet and folding picnic table.
 Individual infotainment screens are available for each luxuriating plutocrat.

 Progress is naturally very smooth, and this serenity is enhanced by vibration-reducing active engine mounts, which act like giant noise-cancelling headphones, neutralising undesirable trembles from that giant engine.

 Practicality & boot space

-Despite the acres of interior space and cavernous boot, living with the Mulsanne does have its drawbacks.
+Despite the tremendous luxury, living with the Mulsanne does have its drawbacks.
 Its sheer size makes driving in busy towns and on narrow roads quite daunting.
-We doubt many owners will have any need to reverse park their Mulsanne, but should the need arise, due care and attention is required.
-The automatic gear selector takes some getting used to, especially when going from forward to reverse.
-Finally, the Mulsanne is certianly not subtle, so expect onlookers to stop and stare wherever you go.
+We doubt many owners will have any need to reverse-park their Mulsanne, but should the need arise, due care and attention is required.
+Also, boot space isn't as large as you might expect, nor is rear legroom.
+It's okay, but this is a sporting saloon as much for the driver as for the passengers.

 Reliability & safety